 The Visiting Scholar Program has resumed as of the Fall 2022 semester.
-To initiate a visiting scholar request, Montclair State host faculty should complete the Academic Application as their first step.
+To initiate a visiting scholar request, Montclair State host faculty should complete the Academic & Export Control Application as their first step.

 The Office of International Academic Initiatives (IAI) welcomes international visiting scholars and guests.
 We are committed to international engagement across campus by supporting international collaborations, research partnerships and faculty mobility.
 IAI administers the Visiting International Research Scholar program for those scholars who wish to affiliate with Montclair State to conduct research.
 Departments wishing to hire an international scholar to teach should work with Human Resources and the Office of Global Engagement to facilitate the employment and visa processes.